-However, your brain decodes visuals 60,000 times faster than the texts.
+However, your brain decodes visuals 60,000 times faster than the text.
 So, you’re likely to retain the information longer.

 Texts are only good in books and blogs.
 But at the workplace, textual work plans may create confusion.
 Therefore, a roadmap serves as a no-nonsense guide to present your plans in an infographic fashion.

 It helps you with a handful of goals: